andredsferreira/andre-kb/md_notes/cnet/cnet-dhcp.md

 resolvers.
 It is thus based on a client-server architecture, using UDP (remember that DHCP is an application layer protocol and it needs a transport layer one to run on) on port 67 for servers and on port 68 for clients.

+Since DHCP runs over UDP, there is no realiable communication.
+Thus, clients usually set retransmission timers for requests if they receive no response from the server.

 *DHCP Relay Agent*: Responsible for facilitating the communication between the clients and servers.
 Specially used when the DHCP server is located in a